cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - Entities IDs of entities with the metadata properties specified were returned as a list of strings in the body of the response
+     - Entity IDs of entities with the metadata properties specified were returned as a list of strings in the body of the response
    * - ``404 NOT FOUND``
      - No entities matching the specified query were found